What is HZA's recruitment process?

 I have friends and family who would like to visit me.
 How can they do this?

-In 2019, Saudi Arabia launched tourist visas, which allows holders of passports from 51 countries/territories (including Canada, the USA, the UK, EU countries, etc.) to get a 90-day tourist visa by applying online.
+Saudi Arabia offer tourist visas, which allows holders of passports from 51 countries/territories (including Canada, the USA, the UK, EU countries, etc.) to get a 90-day tourist visa by applying online.

 Is it correct that I need an "exit visa" to leave Saudi Arabia for vacation, etc.?